wu-lee/rushkoff-archive/docs/_articles/permanent-revolution-occupying-democracy.md

 Ong, W. 2002. _Orality and Literacy_.
 New York: Routledge.
 Pariser, E. 2011. _The Filter Bubble: What the Internet Is Hiding from You_.
 New York: Penguin.
 Rushkoff, D. 1995. _Playing the Future: How Kids' Culture Can Teach Us to Thrive in an Age of Chaos_.
 New York: HarperEdge.
-\- 1998. _Open Source Democracy: Ho_w Online Communication Is Changing Offline Politics.
+\---.
+1998. _Open Source Democracy: How Online Communication Is Changing Offline Politics_.
+London: Demos.

-London: Demos. - 2009_.
-Life Inc: Ho_w _Corporatism Conquered the World and Ho_w We Can Take It Back.
-New
+\---.
+2009. _Life Inc: How Corporatism Conquered the World and How We Can Take It Back_.
+New York: RandomHouse.

-York: Random House.

-.2012_.
-Monopoly Moneys: The Media Environment of Corporatism and the Player_'s Way Out.
+\---.
+2012. _Monopoly Moneys: The Media Environment of Corporatism and the Player's Way Out_.
 Utrecht, the Netherlands: Utrecht University Dissertation.
 Simon, R. 1992.
-“A Perot Presidency and a La-Z-Boy Lawmaking.”
-Baltimore Sun.
+“A Perot Presidency and a La-Z-Boy Lawmaking.” _Baltimore Sun_.
 May 13.
 Sullivan, A. 2008.
-"We Are the Ones We've Been Waiting For."
-The Atlantic.
+"We Are the Ones We've Been Waiting For." _The Atlantic_.
 February 28, p.
+34.
-34. Taylor, A. 2012.
-“Occupy 2.0: Strike Debt."
-The Nation.
+Taylor, A. 2012.
+“Occupy 2.0: Strike Debt." _The Nation_.
 September 5, p.
+4.
-4. Trippi, J. 2004_.
-The Revolution Will Not Be Televised._ New York: William Morrow.
-Weiner, N. 1965.
-Cybernetics, S_econd Edition, or the Control and Communication in the Animal_
+Trippi, J. 2004. _The Revolution Will Not Be Televised_.
+New York: William Morrow.
+Weiner, N. 1965. _Cybernetics, Second Edition, or the Control and Communication in the Animal and the Machine_.

-and the Machine.
 Cambridge, MA: MIT Press.

-MUNDANE INTERNET TOOLS, THE RISK OF EXCLUSION, AND REFLEXIVE MOVEMENTS-OCCUPY WALL STREET AND POLITICAL USES OF DIGITAL NETWORKED TECHNOLOGIES

-Rasmus Kleis Nielsen Roskilde University and University of Oxford

-The very fact that some refer to the Occupy movement as "#Occupy” (with reference to the hashtags used on the microblogging platform Twitter) illustrates how closely

-\*Direct all correspondence to Rasmus Kleis Nielsen, 13 Norham Gardens, Oxford OX2 6PS, UK; e-mail: rasmuskleisnielsen@gmail.com

-The Sociological Quarterly 54 (2013) 159–228 O 2013 Midwest Sociological Society

-173

-Douglas Rushkoff

-Permanent Revolution

-1st-century science and

-plicating, iterative systems,

-ons of their original creators in novel